mouuff/go-rocket-update/README.md

 Here is few examples of providers:
 * `provider.Github`: It will check for the latest release on Github with a specific zip name
+* `provider.Gitlab`: It will check for the latest release on Gitlab with a specific zip name
 * `provider.Local`: It will use a local folder, version will be defined in the VERSION file (can be used for testing, or in a company with a shared folder for example)
 * `provider.Zip`: Same as provider.Local but with a `Zip` file

-*In the future there will be providers for FTP servers and Gitlab.*
+*In the future there will be providers for FTP servers and Google cloud storage.*

 The updater will list the files and retrieve them the same way for all the providers: